Eligibility to Apply

 Applicants enrolled in a two-year degree, a three or four-year embedded degree (e.g. bachelor/masters) or one-year conversion degree or those who have completed a higher degree without a prior bachelor degree should consult the Admissions Guide or their preferred schools to ascertain eligibility.
 Note that not all schools accept such degrees.
 Please see individual school entries in the Admissions Guides.

 No preference is given to graduates with particular Bachelor degrees.
-Note though, The University of Melbourne’s Doctor of Medicine (MD) has pre-requisites that must be met.
+Note though, Macquarie University and The University of Melbourne’s Doctor of Medicine (MD) have pre-requisites that must be met.

 All applicants for Commonwealth Supported Places and other domestic places at graduate-entry schools (i.e. citizens/permanent residents of Australia and citizens of New Zealand) must have a current GAMSAT (Graduate Australian Medical School Admission Test) score.

-GAMSAT results are valid for two years: i.e. if you sat the March test in 2017 you may use the results obtained to apply for a graduate entry course commencing in 2018 and/or 2019.
-If you sit the September test in 2017 you may use the results obtained to apply for a graduate entry course commencing in 2019 and/or 2020.
+GAMSAT results are valid for two years: i.e. if you sat the March test in 2018 you may use the results obtained to apply for a graduate entry course commencing in 2019 and/or 2020.
+If you sit the September test in 2018 you may use the results obtained to apply for a graduate entry course commencing in 2020 and/or 2021.

 There is a very helpful table on the GAMSAT website that shows the validity of all the GAMSAT tests. http://gamsat.acer.edu.au/results/currency-of-results